THE PERFECT CHEER

 HERE TO SERVE

-The UCO Jazz Lab is voted the best place in the Oklahoma City Metro Area for live jazz music by various surveys, and is home to the renowned Jazz Studies program.
+The UCO Jazz Lab has been named multiple times as the best place in the Oklahoma City metro area for live jazz music in both The Oklahoman and the Oklahoma Gazette, and is home to UCO's nationally recognized Jazz Studies program.

 BEST IN THE WEST